matthew-brett/barts-setup/barts_setup.md

 * The MACBOOK attaches to the Wifi router in the usual way.
 This connects the MACBOOK to the internet.
-* We _disable WiFi_ on all other COMPUTERISHES (IPAD, IPHONE 12, IPHONE SE).
+* We _disable WiFi_ on all other COMPUTERISHES (IPAD, IPHONE 12, IPHONE 8).
 * We use Mac Internet Sharing to share the MACBOOK WiFi internet connection with the other COMPUTERISHES.
-* All of the MACBOOK, the IPAD and the IPHONE 12 connect together via ethernet cables to a wired switch.
+* All of the MACBOOK, the IPAD and the IPHONE 12 connect together via Ethernet cables to a wired switch.
 Call the wired switch — the ETHERNET SWITCH.
-* The IPHONE SE connects to the MACBOOK Wifi internet via a direct USB connection.
+* The IPHONE 8 connects to the MACBOOK Wifi internet via a direct USB connection.

 With that setup, the only Wifi traffic is the output YouTube stream.
 All